`cotal` CLI reference

 cotal up -f cotal.yaml # boot a fresh mesh from the manifestcotal spawn -f cotal.yaml # deploy the manifest additively onto a running meshcotal down -f cotal.yaml # tear that deploy down (or --run <id> for one run)cotal topology view -f cotal.yaml # validate + view the access graph, change nothingup -f and spawn -f differ in target: up -f brings up a new broker and applies the manifest;

 spawn -f requires an already-reachable mesh and applies additively (ownership-scoped).
-Both take
+On a

 --dry-run to print the plan without mutating anything. topology validates the manifest and